epanov1602/FRC-8630-2024/README.md

 ```
     // POV right: eject the note reliably
     Command ejectNote = makeEjectNoteCommand();
-    m_driverJoystick.povRight().whileTrue(ejectNote);
+    m_driverJoystick.povRight().onTrue(ejectNote);

 ```
-^^ note how we used `whileTrue` method, it means that the command will only be allowed to run while button is pressed.
+^^ note how we used `onTrue` method, it means that the command will start when button is pushed, but you don't need to hold the button to keep the command running.
-And the moment the operator stops holding the button, the command is ended.
+The command will end when it finishes, not when the operator releases the button.

 ## 2. POV-down button to pick up without driving towards the target (driver is supposed to do it)